equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Three options were considered during the M4 East options study (RTA 2003):

-x

-Short tunnel option – construction of twin 3.6 kilometre tunnels running roughly below the alignment of Parramatta Road from the existing end of the M4 to City West Link (at Dobroyd Parade) and Parramatta Road at Haberfield
+* Short tunnel option – construction of twin 3.6 kilometre tunnels running roughly below the alignment of Parramatta Road from the existing end of the M4 to City West Link (at Dobroyd Parade) and Parramatta Road at Haberfield

-x

-Long tunnel option – construction of twin 6.5 kilometre tunnels running roughly below Parramatta Road until just west of Great North Road, then connecting with the City West Link at Lilyfield.
+* Long tunnel option – construction of twin 6.5 kilometre tunnels running roughly below Parramatta Road until just west of Great North Road, then connecting with the City West Link at Lilyfield.
 A spur tunnel would be constructed where the main tunnels end north of Parramatta Road.
 This spur would include twin 1.3 kilometre tunnels for a connection to Parramatta Road at Haberfield

-x

-Slot option – a number of surface options were considered; however, the ‘slot’ option was considered to be most viable.
+* Slot option – a number of surface options were considered; however, the ‘slot’ option was considered to be most viable.
 This option would involve lowering of the motorway into a ‘slot’, similar to the Eastern Distributor at Moore Park.
 The alignment would generally run paral el to Parramatta Road and be positioned to the south.
 This option would run between the end of the